Argentina's outgoing government rejects EU-Mercosur trade deal, but incoming administration backs it

 “We are already looking in another direction,” Peña said.
 “Environmental issues are what dominate the commercial discussion, and we believe that stems from a lack of understanding about our model for development,” Peña said, adding that European nations are “trying to impose measures that we think are not suitable for our own development.”

-Shocking bus driver indictment ...
-No booze on LIRR for SantaCon ...
-'Elf' anniversary ...
-Dickens Festival
+Updated 24 minutes ago Bus driver indicted ...
+Jamaica station improvements ...
+No booze on the LIRR for SantaCon ...
+Motorcycle toy delivery

-Shocking bus driver indictment ...
-No booze on LIRR for SantaCon ...
-'Elf' anniversary ...
-Dickens Festival
+Updated 24 minutes ago Bus driver indicted ...
+Jamaica station improvements ...
+No booze on the LIRR for SantaCon ...
+Motorcycle toy delivery